Sinking of the Titanic: Rescue and departure

 The 30 or more men on collapsible B finally managed to board two other lifeboats, but one survivor died just before the transfer was made.
 Collapsible A was also in trouble and was now nearly awash; many of those aboard (maybe more than half) had died overnight.
-The remaining survivors were transferred from A into another lifeboat, leaving behind three bodies in the boat, which was left to drift away.
+The remaining twelve survivors (eleven men and one woman) were transferred from A into another lifeboat, leaving behind three bodies in the boat, which was left to drift away.
 It was recovered a month later by the White Star liner with the bodies still aboard.

 Those on Carpathia were startled by the scene that greeted them as the sun rose: "fields of ice on which, like points on the landscape, rested innumerable pyramids of ice."
 Captain Arthur Rostron of Carpathia saw ice all around, including 20 large bergs measuring up to 200 ft high and numerous smaller bergs, as well as ice floes and debris from Titanic.
 It appeared to Carpathias passengers that their ship was in the middle of a vast white plain of ice, studded with icebergs appearing like hills in the distance.

 As the lifeboats were brought alongside Carpathia, the survivors came aboard the ship by various means.
 Some were strong enough to climb up rope ladders; others were hoisted up in slings, and the children were hoisted in mail sacks.
 The last lifeboat to reach the ship was Lightoller's boat No. 12, with 74 people aboard a boat designed to carry 65.
 They were all on Carpathia by 09:00.
 There were some scenes of joy as families and friends were reunited, but in most cases hopes died as loved ones failed to reappear.